-- The examiner hold an object such as pencil or penlight, in his hand and gradually moves it in from the periphery of both directions horizontally and from above and below.
+- The examiner holds an object such as pencil or penlight, in his hand and gradually moves it in from the periphery of both directions horizontally and from above and below.

-- Normally the client should see the same time the examiners sees it.
+- Normally the client should see the same time the examiners see it.
 The normal visual field is 180 degrees.

 Cranial Nerve III, IV & VI (Oculomotor, Trochlear, Abducens)

 - All the 3 Cranial nerves are tested at the same time by assessing the Extra Ocular Movement (EOM) or the six cardinal position of gaze.

 Follow the given steps:

 - Stand directly in front of the client and hold a finger or a penlight about 1 ft from the client’s eyes.

 - Instruct the client to follow the direction the object held by the examiner by eye movements only; that is without moving the neck.

 - The nurse moves the object in a clockwise direction hexagonally.

 - Instruct the client to fix his gaze momentarily on the extreme position in each of the six cardinal gazes.